0

 the wide valley of Cades Cove surrounded by the Great Smoky Mountains in the distance.

-Tips for Driving Cades Cove Loop in Great Smoky Mountains
+Tips for Visiting Cades Cove Loop in Great Smoky Mountains

 Traffic in Cades Cove lives up to its notorious reputation.
 Even so, driving the Loop Road is one of the best things to do in Cades Cove, indeed in Great Smoky Mountains National Park!

-Make the most out of your drive with these tips:
+Make the most out of your trip with these tips:

 • There are no gas stations inside Cades Cove or the National Park.
 Fill your gas tank at one of the stations outside all major park entrances.